Copyright

 Arthur Peterson (1922 - 1997) © The Peterson Estate CCLI/OneLicense No: 000000

 The licence holder reports useage of the hymn to CCLI/OneLicense who then pay royalties to the author/copyright holder for each use.
-This is a bread and butter income stream to many writers.
+This is a bread and butter income stream to many writers and works.

 What happens when no licence or other existing permission is available?